jcraley/jhu-eeg/README.md

 You can then run the visualizer from the main folder using
     ```python visualization/plot.py```

-If you get the error "ModuleNotFoundError: No module named 'preprocessing'
+If you get the error "ModuleNotFoundError: No module named 'preprocessing' "
-this is likely a path issue with python, and can be fixed by doing
+this is likely a path issue with python, and can be fixed using
     ```export PYTHONPATH=$(pwd)```

-EDF files:
+Features:
 -----
+***EDF files:***
 Average reference and longitudinal bipolar montages with the typical channel naming conventions are supported.
 Other channels in the edf file will not be plotted.

+***Loading predictions:***
+Predictions can be loaded as .pt files or using preprocessed data and a model (also saved as .pt files).
+In both cases, the output is expected to be of length (k * number of samples in the edf file).
+The second dimension can be either 1 or 2 if predictions are for all channels, or the number of channels for channel-wise predictions.
+For channel-wise predictions, it will be assumed that the channels are in the same order as are plotted in the visualizer.

+***Saving to .edf:***
+This will save the signals that are currently being plotted.
+If the signals are filtered and predictions are plotted, filtered signals will be saved and predictions will be saved as well.